xalaida/laravel-tree/README.md

 ## ✨ Introduction

-To store the hierarchical data structures in our application we can simply use the `parent_id` column, and it will work fine in most cases.
+To store hierarchical data structures in our application we can simply use the self-referencing `parent_id` column, and it will work fine in most cases.
 However, when you have to make queries for such data, things get more complicated.
-There is a simple solution to add an extra column to the table to keep the path of the node in the tree-like hierarchy.
+There is a simple solution to add an extra column to the table to save the path of the node in the hierarchy.
-It's called a "materialized path" pattern and allows to query data more easily and efficient.
+It's called a "materialized path" pattern and allows querying records more easily and efficiently.

+The PostgreSQL has a specific column type for that purpose called "ltree".
+In combination with GiST index that allows to execute lightweight and performant queries across an entire tree.

+Also, PostgreSQL provides extensive facilities for searching through label trees.

 Here is a simple example how it works: 1st category "Books" is a parent of 2nd category "Science".

 The database table in this scenario will look like this:

 | id  | name    | path |